Sampayob/-NYC_taxi_and_ACS_data/README.md

 - **Retrieve the average number of pickups by block group.**
 - **Train a model** based on the previous objetive.

-The **following information is a resume of the [jupyter notebook]()** which contains all the process, code and plots an the same explanations:
+The **following information is a resume of the [jupyter notebook](https://github.com/Sampayob/-NYC_taxi_and_ACS_data/blob/main/NYCtaxi_ACS_dataExploration_and_modelling.ipynb)** which contains all the process, code and plots an the same explanations:
+_*Note: the jupyter notebook may need to be download due to I had previsualization errors_

 ## Data